June 17th 2021

 The Makeup Maniac

-The Makeup Maniac: Makeup for rosacea
+The best makeup for rosacea sufferers

 According to the NHS, rosacea affects around 10% of the UK population, with the fair skinned among us prone to it particularly, and in a cruel dermatological blow, more women than men suffer.
-For a relatively under the radar skin condition with no known cure, a frankly shocking 43% of women are thought to suffer from rosacea, along with 26% of men, and these are just the brave souls that report it.
-As the Experience My Rosacea campaign last year by Galderma UK proved, many people affected by rosacea are suffering in silence, while the general public have very little awareness of the condition, unlike other skin issues such as acne.
+For a relatively under the radar skin condition with no known cure, a frankly shocking 43% of women are thought to suffer from rosacea, along with 26% of men, and these are just the people that report it.
+As the Experience My Rosacea campaign by Galderma UK proved, many people affected by rosacea are suffering in silence, while the general public have very little awareness of the condition, unlike other skin issues such as acne.

 While rosacea is a long-term skin condition, it can flare-up or go ‘dormant’ for all sorts of reasons, but it differs from your occasional post-gym flush, as Clinique founding dermatologist Dr David Orentreich explains: